 For example, paragraph 1 of Article 10 of RSCA provides that “A clause which, without substantial reason, gives an enterprise the power to unilaterally determine or change the content of performance” shall be null and void.

 With respect to MCFTA provisions, the Korean Fair Trade Commission (“FTC”) has the authority under MCFTA to order the Korean importer/distributor (Reseller) to revise the provisions deemed unfair so that the corresponding contract does not provide for an unfair practice.
-If Reseller fails to comply with such order of the FTC, FTC has authority to impose sanction on Reseller (imposition of an administrative fines, etc.).
+If Reseller fails to comply with such order of the FTC, FTC has authority to impose sanction on Reseller (imposition of an administrative fine, etc.).
 However, the foreign exporter would not be subject to the sanction of FTC because the extra-territorial application of FTC is not generally approved.
-However, because there is some tendency of expanding such extra-territorial application of MCFTA and also because the possibility of Reseller being subject tosanction could negatively reflect upon the reputation of foreign company, it would be advisable to make revisions properly.
+However, because there is some tendency of expanding such an extra-territorial application of MCFTA and also because the possibility of Reseller being subject to sanction could negatively reflect upon the reputation of foreign companies, it would be advisable to make revisions properly.

 With respect to RSCA provisions, if any provision of a contract is found to be a violation of RSCA, then such provision would be rendered void under the Korean Civil Code.
 Therefore, it would also be advisable to make revisions in order to avoid the foregoing possibility.

-If you have any question regarding this unfair business practice issue under Korea law, please send an E-mail to Mr. Wonil Chung by clicking here.
+If you have any questions regarding this unfair business practice issue under Korea law, please send an E-mail to Mr. Wonil Chung by clicking here.

 © 2008 Wonil Chung, a Korean Licensed International Transaction Lawyer/Chung & Partners, a Korean Business Law Firm.